lukebennett88/dotfiles/README.md

 ```

 This command will uninstall all packages, casks, or taps not defined in the `Brewfile`, keeping your system aligned with the `Brewfile` contents.

+**Note:** VS Code extensions are excluded from the Brewfile (via `--no-vscode` flag) and should be managed through VS Code's built-in Settings Sync feature instead.

 ## 1Password Setup